mbachmann/typescript-tutorial/README.md

-# ase02-typescript-sample
+# ase2-typescript-01

-Contains source code samples.
+Contains source code snippets of the TypeScript slides.
 The files numbers in the src folder correspond with the chapter numbers of the slides.